A to Z of Information

 Seddon School runs a pre-school programme in the term before a child turns five.
 This programme runs once a week for a school day for approximately 5 weeks.
 During this time the children work with a teacher aid focusing on getting ready for school.
 If you would like your pre-schooler to be a part of this please contact the school office.
 After this time they are able to join the new entrant class for the day.
 Information will be forwarded prior to these visits with full enrolment information.

 Students have the opportunity to participate in private music lessons while at Seddon School.
 Further information on these can be obtained from the school office.
+There is definitely wait lists for these classes so we recommend parents contact the music tutors sooner rather than later.

 As a school we understand that there are times when finances are tight.
 There are various options for payment of school related costs.
 Only the costs for stationery and uniform are compulsory for parents.
 If you need to discuss your financial situation with us please call the school office or principal.